 I’m an evolutionary ecologist and entomologist at the University of New Brunswick.
 Before joining UNB, I was on the faculty at the University of Iowa.
 I did my undergraduate work at the University of Waterloo, a PhD at the University of Pennsylvania (with Bob Ricklefs), and a postdoc at the University of British Columbia (with Dolph Schluter).

 Most of my current research has to do with plant-insect interactions and with the evolution of new biodiversity.
 But when I’m not doing research, I think about a lot of quasirandom things.
 I blog about some of them here.

 I’ve also written two books.
-My guidebook for scientific writers is The Scientists Guide to Writing (Princeton University Press, April 2016).
-And I’m very excited to announce that my second book (and my first for the general public) is now available for pre-order!
-It’s called Charles Darwin’s Barnacle and David Bowie’s Spider: How Scientific Names Celebrate Adventurers, Heroes, and Even a Few Scoundrels (Yale University Press, March 2020).
+My guidebook for scientific writers is The Scientist’s Guide to Writing (Princeton University Press, 2016; and 2nd edition, 2022 ).
+And my first for the general public is Charles Darwin’s Barnacle and David Bowie’s Spider: How Scientific Names Celebrate Adventurers, Heroes, and Even a Few Scoundrels (Yale University Press, 2020).
 You can read more about it here.

 I acknowledge that I live and work on traditional unceded territory of the Wolastoqiyik and Mi’kmaq peoples.

 Photo: Me on Heimay, Westman Islands, Iceland.
 (For a few thoughts inspired by this trip, see here, here, and here.)
 Photo © Kristie Heard

 Pingback: Bringing ecology blogging into the scientific fold: measuring reach and impact of science community blogs | Don't Forget the Roundabouts

 Pingback: Charles Darwin’s Barnacle and David Bowie’s Spider – a cornucopia of wit and information | Don't Forget the Roundabouts